Miami Car Accident Lawyer

 - Vocational rehabilitation

 - Any other calculable and foreseeable economic loss as a result of the accident

-Nonmonetary damages are more difficult to calculate but are nevertheless recoverable in a personal injury claim for car accident injuries.
-Some examples of nonmonetary damages include:
+Noneconomic damages are more difficult to calculate but are nevertheless recoverable in a personal injury claim for car accident injuries.
+Some examples of noneconomic damages include:

 - Loss of consortium